DrRoad/MarketingAnalytics_WeatherProject/README.md

-# MarketingAnalytics_Courses
+# MarketingAnalytics_WeatherProject
-Courses codes in R and MySQL
+Project codes in R and MySQL